coder-newcomer/MoonMedia-Downloader/README.md

     LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Notes
+This project is currently still in development and **NOT FINISHED YET!** Don't use this for now.